Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 ## How it works

-This sample uses a unique value renderer that is created with a unique value that has a list of alternate symbols and their corresponding reference properties to specify at which scales each symbol should appear.
-Once a unique value renderer with alternate sybmols is created, it is assigned as the renderer of the feature layer.

-1. Create a feature layer using the service url and add it to the list of operational layers.
+1. Create a `featureLayer` using the service url and add it to the map's list of operational layers.
-2. Create two alternate symbols (a blue square and a yellow diamond) to be used for the unique value.
+2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
 To create an alternate symbol:

     a.
 Create a symbol using `SimpleMarkerSymbol`.

     b.
-Convert the Simple Marker Symbol to a Multilayer Symbol.
+Convert the simple marker symbol to a `MultilayerSymbol` using `SimpleMarkerSymbol::toMultilayerSymbol`.

     c.
-Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `SymbolReferenceProperties`.
+Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `MultilayerSymbol::setReferenceProperties(new SymbolReferenceProperties(minScale, maxScale));`.

-3. Create a third multilayer symbol to be used when creating the unique value:
+3. Create a third multilayer symbol to be used to create a `UniqueValue` class.
-    a.
-Create a red triangle and set the reference properties.

-4. Create a unique value using the red triangle from step three and the list of alternate symbols from step two.
+4. Create a unique value using the red triangle from step 3 and the list of alternate symbols from step 2.
-5. Create a unique value renderer and add the unique value from step four to it.
+5. Create a `UniqueValueRenderer` and add the unique value from step 4 to it.
 6. Create a purple diamond simple marker and convert it to a multilayer symbol to be used as the default symbol.
-7. Set the default symbol on the unique value renderer to the purple diamond from step six.
+7. Set the default symbol on the unique value renderer to the purple diamond from step 6 using `setDefaultSymbol`.
-8. Set the fieldName on the unique value renderer to "req_type".
+8. Set the `fieldNames` on the unique value renderer to "req_type".
-9. Assign this unique value renderer as the renderer on the feature layer from step one.
+9. Apply this unique value renderer to the renderer on feature layer.

 ## Relevant API